 Investing at a young age is one of the best ways to accumulate strong funds.
 You don’t even need to invest all that much in order for it to make an impact.
 Once compound interest comes into play, time is really the biggest factor.

 MoneyGeek has a lot of sound reasons to invest early.
 For example, if one were to put away $100 a month, by the time they’re 40 they would have $47,548 (after taking into account compound interest).
 Meanwhile, someone who started at 30 would have $15,599.
 Quite a difference in those numbers.

 Just like it’s never too early to invest, it’s never too early to start building credit.
 Having a solid credit history is how one gets a good loan (say, for buying a house someday).
 Credit scores impact everything from the number of cards one can obtain, to the types of loans offered.

 There are a few tricks on how to build credit.
 Don’t exceed what you can pay off is the first thing to keep in mind, naturally.
 Incurring debt is not the ideal solution.
-Likewise, try to diversity your credit.
+Likewise, try to diversify your credit.
 A credit card and a car loan look better (when paid in a timely manner) than two credit cards.

 Leave Room For Emergencies

 Earlier we talked about the importance of setting a budget and keeping to it.
 We also discussed two options for any leftover money (fun or investment), but there’s actually a third option that must be considered: emergencies.

 Setting aside money for emergencies is a financially smart decision.
 Setting aside money for emergencies helps avoid the risk of going into unexpected debt.
 Emergencies aren’t fun to think about, but they do happen.
 Everything from car emergencies to medical emergencies, and everything in between.
 Even an amount such as $1000 can help to offset the situation.